-Mayor Joe Adame created the Mayor’s Fitness Council in May 2010 in response to alarmingly high and increasing rates of reported cases and deaths caused by chronic disease such as diabetes, cancer, heart disease etc; the award of a grant from the Governor’s Fitness Council to create programs addressing diabetes and obesity; and an article published in Men’s Health dubbing Corpus Christi the Fattest City in America.
+The Mayor’s Fitness Council was created May 2010 in response to alarmingly high and increasing rates of reported cases and deaths caused by chronic disease such as diabetes, cancer, heart disease etc; the award of a grant from the Governor’s Fitness Council to create programs addressing diabetes and obesity; and an article published in Men’s Health dubbing Corpus Christi the Fattest City in America.
 The original charge of the MFC was to advise city officials regarding the promotion of healthy living through increased activity, organized sports, events and programs and balanced nutrition.

-The Mayor’s Fitness Council meets on the second Thursday of each month in the Staff Conference Room across from the Mayor’s Office on the first floor of City Hall (1201Leopard Street, 78401).
+The Mayor’s Fitness Council meets on the third Thursday of each month in the Staff Conference Room across from the Mayor’s Office on the first floor of City Hall (1201Leopard Street, 78401).
 Meetings begin at noon.
-A copy of each month’s agenda can be accessed on the City’s website at http://www.citynet.cc/government/city-secretary/boards-commissions/index
+A copy of each month’s agenda can be accessed on the City’s website at http://www.cctexas.com/services/general-government/boards-commissions-committees

 To advise the City Council, City Manager, Parks and Recreation Department and Health District regarding the promotion of healthy living.

 Community Action Plan:

 Vision: Living Health through physical activity, balanced nutrition and elimination of tobacco use will be a way of life for all residents in Corpus Christi, Texas.

 Mission: The Mayor’s Fitness Council will collaborate with community leaders in all sectors to develop and implement policy and environmental improvement